 IS YOUR TRAINING CURRENT?
 The KUMC IRB honors human subjects protection basic or refresher training completed within a three-year cycle based on the fiscal year.
 Your training is current if it was completed after July 1, 2012.

 As of July 14, 2014, KUMC uses CITI for all human subjects protection training.
-For new studies or new personnel, training must be current (completed after July 1, 2012) for all study team members before IRB approval is granted.
-The compliance window closes on September 17, 2014 at which time all researchers must have current training.
+For new studies, new personnel, and continuing reviews, training must be current (completed after July 1, 2012) for all study team members before IRB approval is granted.

 HOW DO YOU FIND CITI?
 Use the "Log in via SSO" button with your KUMC user name and password at www.citiprogram.org For initial instructions, view our screen shot user guide for Setting up your Coursework or view our instructional video.